akka/akka/akka-docs/rst/java/http/routing-dsl/source-streaming-support.rst

 Source Streaming
 ================

-Akka HTTP supports completing a request with an Akka ``Source<T, ?>``, which makes it possible to easily build streaming end-to-end APIs which apply back-pressure throughout the entire stack.
+Akka HTTP supports completing a request with an Akka ``Source<T, _>``, which makes it possible to easily build and consume streaming end-to-end APIs which apply back-pressure throughout the entire stack.

-It is possible to complete requests with raw ``Source<ByteString, ?>``, however often it is more convenient to stream on an element-by-element basis, and allow Akka HTTP to handle the rendering internally - for example as a JSON array, or CSV stream (where each element is separated by a new-line).
+It is possible to complete requests with raw ``Source<ByteString, _>``, however often it is more convenient to stream on an element-by-element basis, and allow Akka HTTP to handle the rendering internally - for example as a JSON array, or CSV stream (where each element is separated by a new-line).

 In the following sections we investigate how to make use of the JSON Streaming infrastructure, however the general hints apply to any kind of element-by-element streaming you could imagine.

-It is possible to implement your own framing for any content type you might need, including bianary formats by implementing :class:`FramingWithContentType`.

 JSON Streaming
 ==============